-Raising awareness Your Stories Gary's story I lived in Detroit, Michigan in February 1950, I was eight years old and in the third grade.
-I contracted the measles which transitioned into encephalitis.
-The only symptom I had that it was encephalitis was I could not stay awake.
-My mother telephoned my doctor and he said for her to call an ambulance and have them take me to Children's Hospital in downtown Detroit.
-By the time the ambulance arrived at the hospital I was unconscious.
-I was given a spinal tap (took fluid from my spine) and it was determined that I had encephalitis.
-I remained in a coma for the first two weeks that I was in Children's Hospital.
+Gary's story I lived in Detroit, Michigan, in February 1950.
+I was eight years old and in the third grade.
+I contracted the measles, which transitioned into encephalitis.
+The only symptom I had suggesting that it was encephalitis was I that could not stay awake.
+My mother telephoned my doctor and he said for her to call an ambulance and have them take me to the children's hospital.
+By the time the ambulance arrived at the hospital, I was unconscious.
+I was given a spinal tap (they took fluid from my spine), and it was determined that I had encephalitis.
+I remained in a coma for the first two weeks that I was in the hospital.
 I was fed through tubes in my nose and was given shots in the bottom of my feet.
 I had no control over my bodily functions and hospital staff had to put diapers on me.
-On two different occasions while I was in a coma my parents were summoned to the hospital because the doctors believed that I would not live until morning.
-After I awoke from the coma I was extremely weak, very nervous and I shook terribly.
+On two occasions while I was in a coma my parents were summoned to the hospital because the doctors believed that I would not live until morning.
+After I awoke from the coma, I was extremely weak, very nervous and I shook terribly.
 I would not speak and I could not feed myself.
 I had difficulty remembering and identifying common objects.
-After one month in Children's hospital I was well enough to go home.
+After one month in hospital, I was well enough to go home.
 There were no rehabilitation facilities or hospitals at the time that I could be referred to.
 Therefore, my rehabilitation from encephalitis fell on my mother and my sister.
 Once at home and weighing 48 pounds, I had to learn how to walk again, remember occurrences from my past and increase my very limited vocabulary.
-For the most part I stayed in bed from March until September 1950 recuperating from encephalitis.
-Gary Willis Encephalitis is an extremely difficult illness for anyone to overcome.
+For the most part, I stayed in bed from March until September 1950, recuperating from encephalitis.
+Encephalitis is an extremely difficult illness for anyone to overcome.
 A person must continue making an effort to overcome their difficulties resulting from this illness.
 I suggest that individuals go to a rehabilitation facility for treatment following their battle with encephalitis.
 Set yourself small reasonable goals to accomplish.
-Progression can be slow and take several years to accomplish the goals you have set for yourself.
-You must persevere and not let yourself get discouraged by set backs along the way.
+Progression can be slow and it may take several years to accomplish the goals you have set for yourself.
+You must persevere and not let yourself get discouraged by setbacks along the way.
 It will help if you have the love and support of your family and your friends.
-I am currently 77 years old and I am still quite nervous from the encephalitis that I had in 1950.
-I did manage to retire from the U.S. Air Force after 21 years of service.
-I also retired as a civilian employee from the department of defense.
-While in the Air Force I acquired a Bachelor's Degree and afterwards I obtained a Masters Degree.
-This was very difficult for me to accomplish and there were many set backs along the way.
-Encephalitis left me a very nervous person for almost all of my life.
+I am currently 77 years old, and I am still quite nervous from the encephalitis that I had in 1950.
+I retired from the US Air Force after 21 years of service.
+I had also worked as a civilian employee in the Department of Defense.
+While in the Air Force, I acquired a Bachelor's degree and afterwards I obtained a Master's degree.
+This was very difficult for me to accomplish, and there were many setbacks along the way.
+Encephalitis has left me a very nervous person for almost all of my life.